Hackensack Divorce Attorney

 - Arbitration: You and your spouse may choose to hire a well- respected and experienced attorney to serve in the role of Arbitrator, who will be responsible to decide issues without resorting to formal court intervention.
 Working with your attorneys, Richard H. Weiner, Esq. and Barry L. Kaufman, Esq. are experienced arbitrators who are often selected by fellow attorneys and members of the judiciary to serve as Arbitrators.
 The arbitration process is tailored to accomplish an expeditious resolution of issues while assuring that these issues are properly presented and decided by an Arbitrator outside of the Courtroom in a private setting.
 These proceedings can remain confidential if the parties and their counsel so desire.

 If efforts to address and resolve all financial and/or child-related issues have been explored and exhausted with no resolution, a judge will conduct a trial and decide those matters.
 The attorneys at Aronsohn Weiner Salerno & Kaufman P.C. will be fully prepared in advance of any trial and present these issues to a judge in a well-organized and persuasive manner to achieve the best possible result.

 Aronsohn Weiner Salerno & Kaufman P.C. takes pride in assisting couples, no matter the type of divorce they choose.
-If you are overwhelmed by the numerous options for divorce, you should consult with an experienced divorce attorney that can help you navigate this uncharted territory.
+If you are overwhelmed by the numerous options for divorce, you should consult with an experienced Bergen County divorce lawyer that can help you navigate this uncharted territory.